saurav-datta/doing-it-in-public/content/readings/search-glean/1-glean-unified-index.md

 description: How does Glean process enterprise data
 ---

-# Need of a unified index when we have  federated search or MCP through LLM agents?
+# Need of a unified index when we have  agent/tool driven federated search ?
 Yes!
 Indexed search has multiple advantages:

 - **Speed and Performance**<br>